Artiavis/justabloginthepark.com/content/post/2018/03/26/computer-backup-methodologies.md

 cloud backups tend to be more economical in terms of both time saved, and optimizing for various price points.

-[^photo]: For the sake of argument, I include a discussion of how effective these solutions are at backing up photo libraries.
+[^photo]: For the sake of argument, I include a discussion of how effective cloud file backup solutions are at backing up photo libraries.
 However, it's true that increasingly many people rely upon "free" (as of the time of this writing) cloud backup/management solutions like [Amazon Prime Photos](https://www.amazon.com/Cloud-Drive-Storage/b?node=13234696011) or [Google Photos](https://photos.google.com/).
 For those who eschew the "free" solutions, or who have large personal catalogs that they enjoy working with locally, including this section is still cogent.
 [^video]: Video files are so large that it's actually not a good idea to store them in any of these options; that being said, if you insist on doing so, which of these options are the best.
 [^cloud-file-plans]: There's quite a bit of competition in this space, which means that there tends to be a variety of price points and free-tiers for thrifty shoppers.
 Companies like Google, Apple, Dropbox, Microsoft, Amazon, and others all compete in the fairly crowded file-cloud solution space.
 In fact, I remember that when I was in university, the standard wisdom was for all the students to open up trial with each; in the end, everybody seemed to have something like 10-20GB of free file storage, which is plenty for most students.